navapbc/wic-participant-recertification-portal/README.md

 # WIC Participant Recertification Portal

+## I want to set this up for my WIC State Agency.
+How do I do that?

+Ready to jump in?
+Great!
+Dig into the [getting started documentation]() to understand how to get up and running and how to customize this project for your WIC agency.
+Take a look at the [architecture]() documentation to see how all of the components fit together.

 ## Project components

-This project consists of the following major components:
+This project consists of the following components:

 1. **Participant portal:** A participant portal written in [Remix](https://remix.run) that enables WIC participants to submit information and documents ahead of their recertification appointment.
 2. **Staff portal:** A staff portal written in [Lowdefy](https://lowdefy.com) that allows WIC staff to access the information and documents that participants submitted.